Mahāsaṅghika Vinaya

 The Blessed One, the fully awakened Buddha, in accordance with his original intentions, having practised and fully achieved them all, was staying in Kapilavatthu at the Sakyan monastery where he was venerated by and received offerings from gods and humans.
 As explained in detail above.
 At that time, Mahāpajāpatī Gotamī, with Chandajī, Chandapālā, Dāsacchandā, Chandamātā, and 500 Sakyan women went to the Buddha.
 Having arrived, they paid respect with their heads (at his feet), and stood at one side.
 Then Mahāpajāpatī said to the Buddha: “World-honored One, the arising of a Buddha is difficult to encounter, and it’s difficult to get to hear the dhamma.
 Now a Tathāgata has arisen in the world, who teaches the sweet nectar of the marvelous dhamma, and who causes beings to achieve extinguishment and the marvelous awakening.”
 As explained in detail in the sutta of Mahāpajāpatī’s going forth. … The Buddha said: “From now on, Mahāpajāpatī is the bhikkhunī sangha’s most senior nun.
 Remember it like this.”

 At that time, Mahāpajāpatī Gotamī said to the Buddha: “World-honored One, for the bhikkhus you’ve laid down four grave rules of downfall.
 May we hear them in detail?”
 The Buddha said: “You may.
 Gotamī, if a faithful, good woman wants to obtain five beneficial things, she should completely accept and keep this vinaya.
 What five?
 If a faithful, good woman wants to become established in the Buddha-dhamma, she should completely accept and keep this vinaya.
 If she wants to make the true dhamma last long, she should completely accept and keep this vinaya.
 If she doesn’t want to have doubts and regrets and ask others about them, she should completely accept and keep this vinaya.
-If she wants to be someone other bhikkhunīs can rely on when they fear that they have committed an offense, she should completely accept and keep this vinaya.
+If she wants to be someone other bhikkhunīs can rely on when they fear that they’ve committed an offense, she should completely accept and keep this vinaya.
 If she wants to wander and teach in all directions without impediments, she should completely accept and keep this vinaya.
 This is called a devoted, good woman who accepts and keeps this vinaya for five beneficial things.
 The rest is as explained in detail above in the first five passages of the bhikkhu rules.

 Final Ruling